mkristian/jar-dependencies/Readme.md

 With JRuby 9000 it is the right time to get jar dependencies "right" - the current situation is like the time before bundler for gems.

+# Developing

+You must have the latest ruby-maven installed in your local JRuby.

+./mvnw install will build the gem and run integration tests